About FilingDrift

 • Not investment advice.
 We score language.
 We don't predict price movements, recommend positions, or guarantee outcomes.

 • Not a crystal ball.
-8 of 10 tracked crisis companies exceeded the control ceiling before their collapse.
-2 did not.
-We're transparent about both.
+30 of 41 tracked crisis companies with sufficient filing history exceeded the control ceiling before their collapse.
+The rest did not — PCG, CFC, and SI were missed.
+FilingDrift is a screening tool, not a prediction one.

 • Not a financial advisory service.
 Latent Systems SAS is a software company.
 We are not registered investment advisors, broker-dealers, or credit rating agencies.